trust-ethos/ethos-twitter-agent/README.md

 # Ethos Twitter Agent

-A Twitter bot that responds to mentions and processes commands, starting with `@ethosAgent profile`.
+A Twitter bot that responds to mentions and processes commands, starting with `@ethosAgent profile` using real Ethos Network data.

 ## Features

 - ✅ Listens for Twitter mentions via webhooks
-- ✅ Processes commands like `@ethosAgent profile`
+- ✅ Processes commands like `@ethosAgent profile` with **real Ethos Network integration**
+- ✅ Fetches live credibility scores, reviews, and vouches from Ethos API
 - ✅ Real Twitter API v2 integration
 - ✅ Modular action system for extensibility
 - ✅ Built for Deno Deploy